 Now, in here, I talk about 3 types of support and resistance levels and they are:

-- The normal horizontal support and resistance levels that you are probably most familiar about.
+The normal horizontal support and resistance levels that you are probably most familiar with.

 Now, let’s look at each in much more detail.

 These are fairly easy to spot on your charts.
 They look like peaks and troughs.

 The chart below is an example and shows you to trade them: